Vulnerability Detection for WordPress

 WP Vulnerabilities is an open-source, free API by Javier Casares with contributions from other open-source, freely available databases and many manual hours from moderators and security officers from other plugins, including our own security officer.

 An open-source platform, with an enormous community like WordPress, that provides opportunities for anyone to build personal projects or exciting businesses should do so on a framework that is secure.
-This is why Really Simple SSL supports open-source initiatives that strengthen WordPress’ position as a secure CMS.
+This is why Really Simple Security supports open-source initiatives that strengthen WordPress’ position as a secure CMS.

 Reporting vulnerabilities